pypa/distlib/docs/tutorial.rst

   scrape, and locates packages using a similar approach to the ``PackageFinder`` class in ``pip``, or as documented in the ``setuptools`` documentation as the approach used by ``easy_install``.

+* :class:`DistPathLocator` -- this takes a :class:`DistributionPath` instance
+  and locates installed distributions.
+This can be used with :class:`AggregatingLocator` to satisfy requirements from installed distributions before looking elsewhere for them.

 * :class:`AggregatingLocator` -- this takes a list of other aggregators and delegates finding projects to them.
 It can either return the first result